hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/flutter-graphql/tutorial-site/content/update-delete-mutations/3-remove-todos.md

 ---
-title: "Remove todos - mutation"
+title: "Remove todos - Mutation"
 metaTitle: "Mutation to delete todos | GraphQL Flutter Tutorial"
 metaDescription: "GraphQL Mutation to delete existing personal todos.
 Try the mutation in GraphiQL, passing the Authorization token to delete a todo"
 ---

 In this part of the tutorial, you will learn how to remove existing todos by using GraphQL Mutations.

-Let's define a graphql query to do a mutation into todos.
+Let's define a GraphQL query to do a mutation in todos.

 ```graphql
 mutation delete($id:Int!) {